-Whether you’re looking for a landing page that can help you generated leads for a business, sell a product, event registrations, or to get app downloads Instapage has a template for it.
+Whether you’re looking for a landing page that can help you generate leads for a business, sell a product, event registrations, or get app downloads, Instapage has a template for it.

 You can always start with a blank page template, but by choosing a landing page template, all you need to do is rebrand it for your company (or client’s) branding, and you’ll be set.